A duality for Moore groups

+In this section we consider a category $\mathfrak{Moore}$ which includes the algebras $C(G)$, $\hatC(G)$ for every Moore group $G$ (a group is called {\it Moore} if all its irreducible representations are finite-dimensional).
+This category is consists of Hopf algebras with respect to a topological tensor product $\odot$, satisfying the algebraic definition of a Hopf algebra in a tensor category.

-We consider only unital algebras over $\C$.
-General definitions of an algebra, coalgebra and a Hopf algebra in a tensor category may be found in \cite{hopf}.
-To indicate the tensor product we use the terms $\otimes$-algebra, $\otimes$-coalgebra and so on.
+Recall the following general definitions of an algebra, coalgebra and a Hopf algebra in a tensor category.
+We will write $\C$ for the unit object, because in our categories it is the space of the complex numbers.